-In this game, you assume the role of Ori, a white guardian Spirit, and Sein, the “light and eyes” of the Forest Spirit tree and Ori’s guide.
+In this game, you assume the role of Ori, a white guardian spirit, and Sein, the “light and eyes” of the Forest Spirit tree and Ori’s guide.
 Ori fell from the Spirit Tree during a storm and was picked up by Naru, his adopted mother.
 A cataclysmic event causes the forest to wither and Naru to die of starvation.
 Alone, Ori collapses near the Spirit Tree and be restored by it.
 Later, Ori meets Sein and to restore the forest, Sein guides Ori to recover three of the main elements to Restore the Spirit Tree in the Forest of Nibel.

-There is always the question that is asked; Are video games art?
-I personally feel that art is subjective.
-That being said, this game is a work of art.
-I loved the hand drawn look of the game.
+There is always the question; “Are video games art”?
+I feel that art is subjective.
+That being said, this game feels like a work of art.
+I loved the hand-drawn look of the game.
 Everything looks very vivid and colorful.
-Ori’s animation is smooth in all of it’s actions.
+Ori’s animation is smooth in all of its actions.
 Whether it’s jumping, attacking, or moving from left to right, I feel that the game flows rather well.
 It’s also incredible that there is no loading for the game except at the beginning.
 I did encounter slowdown at some points of the game.
 Mostly whenever there was an encounter with Naru.
-The background of the game feels like a large map or canvas.
-I didn’t feel that the background was recycled at all and the areas felt original.
-Even the creators explain that certain assets will appear uniquely to each section of the world.
+The background of the game feels like a giant map or canvas.
+I didn’t think that the environment was recycled at all, and the areas felt original.
+Even the creators stated that certain assets would appear unique to each section of the world.